Jamieson on Ecocentrism

 16. Jamieson thinks we need to give up the idea of extending moral considerability even further and use language of valuing to protect these other things we care about and want to protect

 a.
 Extends moral considerability only to sentient beings

 b.
-Insentient biotic nature (trees, forests) and abiotic nature (mountains, oceans) gets protected by acknowledging we value them in other ways than “thinking of them as morally considerable” (intrinsic value sense ii)
+Insentient biotic nature (trees, forests) and abiotic nature (mountains, oceans) get protected by acknowledging we value them in other ways than “thinking of them as morally considerable” (intrinsic value sense ii)

 c.
-We value them intrinsically (sense I) as end value (“ultimate value”)
+We value them intrinsically (sense I) as an end value (“ultimate value”)

 d.
 Also protect them by noting their prudential value, their aesthetic value, their wildness/naturalness value